 Manual vs. Automatic Locking Differential

 A manual differential lock means the differential is open by default.
-Once you manually engage the 4H mode then you close the center differential and power is split evenly across the 2 driveshafts.
+Once you manually engage the 4H mode you close the center differential and power is split evenly across the 2 driveshafts.
 The same can be said about the front and rear differentials.
 Usually, they are open differentials and you need to manually close the rear or front diffs by flipping a switch and engaging an electronic differentials locker to close it.
 This closes the rear or front axles and makes them operate as one unit and not independently as before.
 Automatic locking diff is also known as an LSD or Limited Slip Diff.

 Locking Differential vs. (LSD) Limited Slip Diff

-An LSD can never compete or make a vehicle as capable as one with a rear diff locker.
+An LSD can never compete with or make a vehicle as capable as one with a rear diff locker.
 The LSD works by allowing a small amount of wheel spin and then automatically engages the LSD (Limited Slip Diff) Read: AWD vs 4WD – which is better

 LSD (Limited Slip Diff)

 LSD works by limiting the independence between the right and left axles.
 The most common Limited Slip Diff technology is clutch-pack-based or pre-load spring-based.
 It consists of a series of friction and steel plates packed between the side gear and the casing.